Homogenization and Phase Separation with Fixed Wells -- The Supercritical Case: Preliminaries

 Let $F:\R^M \to [0,\infty)$ be a continuous function satisfying \begin{enumerate}[label= (F\arabic*)] \item The zero set of $F$, denoted by $\mathcal{Z}$, consists of a finite number of distinct points; \item $\liminf_{|z|\to\infty}F(z)>0$. \end{enumerate}

-First, we define $\mathrm{Lip}_{\mathcal{Z}}([0,1];\R^M)$ to be the space of continuous curves which are locally Lipschitz continuous with respect to the Euclidean metric on any portion of the curve which does not touch the zero set of $F$.
+As in \Cref{def:limiting_constant}, we define $\mathrm{Lip}_{\mathcal{Z}}([-1,1];\R^M)$ to be the space of continuous curves which are Lipschitz continuous with respect to the Euclidean metric on any compact portion of the curve that does not touch the zero set of $F$.

 Consider the energy

 Due to the parameterization invariance of the energy and the fact that it is conformal to the Euclidean metric up to a degenerate factor, we can define a metric on $\R^M$ by